 A smart strip is a series of several electrical outlets in one strip, with circuits to monitor and maximize your gadgets’ power consumption.
 If you plug your computer and all other related devices (printers, speakers, etc.) to the smart strip.
 By doing this, you no longer have to unplug your equipment when you’re done using it.

 Make sure to check your PC’s power settings in the settings.
 Your computer offers several options to save energy.
 For example, you can have your hard drive and/or monitor go to sleep if left idle.
 Additionally, you can lower the screen brightness to save electricity.

 This is for if you’re not using a smart strip.
-In that case, the best way to save energy is to simply shut down the computer and unplug when not in use.
+In that case, the best way to save energy is to shut down the computer and unplug when not in use.
 It is important to unplug the computer, as even a shutdown computer will consume standby power when plugged in.

 Using a laptop is different than a computer, as you leave it plugged in only when charging.
-It is important to not leave your laptop charging when the battery is full.
+It is important not to leave your laptop charging when the battery is full.
 This results in the battery degrading, and leaving it charging will consume standby power.
-If you have a smart strip, use it charge the laptop to avoid wasting power when the charging is complete.
+If you have a smart strip, use it to charge the laptop to avoid wasting power when the charging is complete.

 Energy Star is the U.S. Environmental Protection Agency (EPA)’s symbol for energy efficiency.
 Every product that earns the Energy Star symbol is guaranteed to deliver quality performance and energy savings.
 Studies have shown that a single Energy Star compliant computer and monitor can save from $7 to $52 per year in electricity bills.